demirantay/muralist/README.md

 ### Contributing

-Currently there is no strict standards for contributing, if you feel like adding something just open a pull request!
-Plus, this is built just for learning algorithms, there is not much to contribute to.
+Currently, there are no strict standards for contributing if you feel like adding something just open a pull request!
+Plus, this is built just for learning algorithms, there is not much to contribute.